layetri/markoviser/README.md

 </p>

 # Markoviser
 Markoviser is a Markov Chain-based algorithm that transforms existing MIDI into new compositions.
-It was written in Racket/Scheme for an assignment at HKU University of the Arts Utrecht, the Netherlands, by Daniël Kamp.
+It was written in Racket/Scheme for an assignment at HKU University of the Arts Utrecht, the Netherlands.

 ### What it does
 Simple.
 You import a MIDI file, select a destination and the program does the work.